ncatlab/nlab-content/pages/3/4/5/1/1543/content.md

   \,.
 $$

-This perspective in turn is by general abstract nonsense equivalent to the following useful description:
+This perspective in turn is by [[category theory|general abstract nonsense]] equivalent to the following useful description:

 Let $H$ be the suitable [[(∞,1)-topos]] internal to which one looks at $G$-principal bundles.
 For instance for topological bundles this would be [[Top]].
 For smooth bundles it would be the [[(∞,1)-category of (∞,1)-sheaves]] on [[Diff]], etc.